-The summer can get so hot in Katy, so how in the world is your home’s air conditioner freezing over?
+The summer can get so hot in Longview, so how in the world is your home’s air conditioner freezing over?
 It seems to make no sense.
 You may not even realize it’s occurring.
 How will you determine if your air conditioner is frozen?
 It may seem like a silly question, but you typically won’t actually see the ice except in extreme cases.
 Here are symptoms to look for that indicate you could be dealing with a frozen AC system that could be in need of air conditioning service:

 - Warm air is coming out of your registers while the air conditioner is running.